 Dumb Supper: How to Host a Sacred Ancestral Dinner for Samhain

 Samhain is coming on the eve of October 31st.
 This night marks the “end of Summer” in the Celtic calendar, as well as the Witches’ New Year.
-Traditionally, our ancestors have the ability to visit and dine with us at a meal called the Dumb Supper.
-Eating this food doesn’t make anyone stupid, it actually means everyone eats a full meal in silence.
+Traditionally, our ancestors have the ability to visit and dine with us at a silent meal called the Dumb Supper.
 Learn the importance of and how to host a sacred Samhain Dumb Supper to honor your ancestors.

 What is a Samhain Dumb Supper?